THE APPLICATION DEADLINE CHANGED FROM FEBRUARY 28, 2021, 5:00PM EST TO MARCH 15, 5:00 EST.

 Before you begin/Useful tips:

-- Student recommendation guidelines.
-Prospective participants should request their transcripts as soon as possible, as they will not be able to add additional information after the December 31.
+- Prospective participants should request their academic transcripts and letters of recommendation as soon as possible, as they will not be able to add additional information after the March 15 application closing.
+They can provide English translations of their updated transcripts once they have been selected as a finalist or alternate.

 - Visit Global UGRAD Facebook page for the information about the Global UGRAD students’ and alumni activities.